2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 e2-cli importprivkey <priv-key-1>
 ```

 We now need to mature some blocks on both chains.
-Maturity of blocks is a requirement of the peg process, as it protects against block reorganizations on the mainchain, which can lead to inflation of the pegged asset supply within the sidechain.
+Maturity of blocks is a requirement of the peg process, as it protects against block reorganizations on the main chain, which can lead to inflation of the pegged asset supply within the side chain.

 To keep this section focused on the federated peg, we will generate blocks without using the block signing model examined in the last section and return to using the 'generate' command to create new blocks.